IIIF/api/image_api/image_api_1.2.md

 ### 4.7.
 Canonical URI Syntax

-Three situations have been identified in which the diversity in ways of requesting the same image is not optimal for performance:
+There are several reasons why a canonical URI syntax is desirable:
-* Static file based implementations will have one file for each possible request, and thus in order to not get an HTTP 404 Not Found response, the client must use the same canonical syntax as the server.
+* It enables static, file-system based implementations, which will have only a single URI at which the content is available.
 * Caching becomes significantly more efficient, both client and server side, when the URIs used are the same between systems and sessions.
-* Response times can be improved by avoiding redirects from the requested URI syntax to the canonical syntax by using the canonical form directly
+* Response times can be improved by avoiding redirects from a requested non-canonical URI syntax to the canonical syntax by using the canonical form directly

 In order to support the above requirements, clients should construct the image request URIs using to following canonical parameter values where possible.